One million stars. Shining our light and hope during the GC2018

 I want to finish by thanking our star weavers.
 Thank you for your stories.
 Thank you for your belief and your courage.
 Thank you for your vulnerability, trust and strength.
 Thank you for leaning in and being part of this powerful message of hope, peace and solidarity during the 2018 Gold Coast Commonwealth Games.

 Like my seafaring ancestors before me who used the light of the stars to navigate the oceans.
-May these stars light our way, give us hope and guide us in our quest for making peace and
+May these stars light our way, give us hope and guide us in our quest for making peace and ending violence together.

 Thank you everyone for coming today and for the people across the world that have tuned in via live stream.